emdgroup/baybe/docs/userguide/objective.md

 ```

 ### DESIRABILITY
-The `DESIRABILITY` mode enables you to combine multiple targets via scalarization
+The `DESIRABILITY` mode enables the combination multiple targets via scalarization
 into a single value, a method also utilized in classical DOE.

 Besides `mode` and `targets`, this objective type has two additional optional arguments:
 * `weights`: Some targets might be more important than others.
-  You can specify the relative weights of the targets in this argument.
+  It is possible to specify the relative weights of the targets in this argument.
-  BayBE automatically normalizes the numbers you provide, so only the relations between
+  BayBE automatically normalizes the numbers provided, so only the relations between
   them matter.
 * `combine_func`: Specifies the function used for combining the transformed targets.
-  You can choose between `MEAN` and `GEOM_MEAN`, referring to the arithmetic and
+  The choices are `MEAN` and `GEOM_MEAN`, referring to the arithmetic and
   geometric mean respectively.

 The definitions of the means are as follows, where $t_i$ enumerate the **scaled** target